- About About

 - Develops fact sheets, background memos, reports, testimony, sign-on letters, policy briefs, blog posts, newsletter stories, and provide updates to website as needed and assists chapters, affiliates with strategic development, including planning and execution

-- Represent ASA at various conferences, professional meetings, and other relevant events
+- Represents ASA at various conferences, professional meetings, and other relevant events

-- Collaborate with key staff, chapters and affiliates to strengthen state policy goals
+- Collaborates with key staff, chapters and affiliates to strengthen state policy goals

-- Communicate policy positions to external audiences through writing and speaking
+- Communicates policy positions to external audiences through writing and speaking

-- Respond to requests from policymakers, including preparing and delivering written or verbal testimony, developing legislative and/or regulatory options, and analyzing public policy issues
+- Responds to requests from policymakers, including preparing and delivering written or verbal testimony, developing legislative and/or regulatory options, and analyzing public policy issues

-- Provide input to ASA policy team on issues related to states’ policy
+- Provides input to ASA policy team on issues related to states’ policy

 - Organize opportunities for ASA members to share their stories with elected officials through action alerts, email blasts, including organizing annual Congressional fly-in day